 Set your mind on being happy

 Being happy is not about what you have or what happens to you, but how you react to it.
-In fact, research shows that the way to be happier is by actually trying to be happier.
 “Happiness is definitely a choice,” says Caroline Adams Miller, a professional coach, speaker, and best-selling author of Your Happiest Life Workbook.
 “Research on identical and fraternal twins separated at birth, among other studies, shows that at least half of our well-being is directly tied to what we choose to think about and do on a daily basis.”
 Another study, the Cornell Legacy Project, surveyed “wise elders” to find out their life lessons, one of which was that waiting to become happy doesn’t work.
 Instead, greeting each day with a good attitude puts us in control of our own positive mindset.
-Learn about these 13 things psychologists wish you knew about happiness.
+(Learn about these 13 things psychologists wish you knew about happiness.)

 Do something for someone else

 Wondering how to make yourself happier?
 Give back.
-Studies show that doing something for others is a great way to boost your spirits—and donating time gives a bigger boost than giving money, according to one study.
+Doing something for others is a great way to boost your spirits—and donating time gives a bigger boost than giving money, according to a study in the International Journal of Happiness and Development.
 “We did a study in which we asked people to do acts of kindness—one group did acts of kindness for others, another group did acts of kindness for the world such as picking up litter, and a group did things for themselves, like getting a massage or having a nice lunch,” says Sonja Lyubomirsky, PhD, a psychology professor at the University of California, Riverside, and the author of The How of Happiness.
 “We found that only doing acts of kindness for others or the world, especially for others, made people happier.”
 Whether you volunteer formally or simply shovel your elderly neighbor’s driveway, doing things for others gives you perspective on your own life and helps you feel you’re making a difference.

 Call a friend

-Research shows humans are pro-social beings, so having real, meaningful relationships in life is crucial to feeling happy.
-Really connecting and conversing deeply with someone has been shown to be more fulfilling than small talk, so make time each day to call or spend time with a friend or family member.
+Humans are pro-social beings, so having real, meaningful relationships in life is crucial to feeling happy.
+So make time each day to call or connect with a friend or family member.
 “High quality, close relationships are fundamentally important for well being,” says Brett Major, a researcher in the University of North Carolina Chapel Hill’s Positive Emotions and Psychophysiology (PEP) Laboratory.
 Plus, feeling we’ve helped out someone we love makes us feel good as well.
-Studies have shown that parents feel greater fulfillment when their children are happy.
 Strong ties can also help us feel more secure when something bad happens—research shows those in tight-knit communities fare better when faced with a crisis.
-Find out which 18 things happy people never do (so you shouldn’t either).

 Find meaning in your pursuits